VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Fix: Second point in multi point transfers had a centering issue fixed.
 - Change: `[vyps-pe]` will default to `mobile=TRUE` so this may change your site look, but got too many complaints about mobile use and not reading the instructions.
 Change to `mobile=FALSE` to get legacy.
 - Change: (experimental) Added `auto=TRUE` to `[vyps-pe]` which will automatically run the PE, but you can only have one shortcode of PE on that page to work right.
+- Change: Improvement of internal APIs to talk to other VidYen plugins.

 = 2.2.4 =